eldje/DiscordButtler/README.md

 - [x] Dynamic loading of Extensions
 - [ ] Fully support parameters
 - [ ] Optional command domain system(easy grouping of commands)
+- [ ] Using external C# scripts to avoid recompiling for adding plugins
 - [ ] Option to save Data in DB/as JSON

 ### Requirements